ArctosDB/documentation-wiki/_documentation/specimen-results.markdown

 ### Locality

 Many specimens have multiple locality associations.
-Only one is generally available.
+Only one is generally available, although specimens with multiple events display even count in small gree text in the GUID column.
 Turn on "JSON Locality" to see all locality data.

 ### Parts